Quasi-Einstein structures and Hitchin's equations: Solutions without Killing vectors

 \section{Solutions without Killing vectors}

-Every known solution to the quasi-Einstein equations on a closed surface admits a Killing vector field.
+Every known solution to the quasi-Einstein equations on a closed 2-manifold admits a Killing vector field.
 For $m \notin (0,2)$ a Killing vector necessarily exists in the compact case by Theorem \ref{RQEi}.
 In the case where $X$ is a gradient, the QEE can be solved even locally, and solutions again always admit a Killing vector.
-In this section we show explicitly that there exist non-compact and non-gradient quasi-Einstein structures on a surface with discrete isometry group.
+In this section we show explicitly that there exist non-compact and non-gradient quasi-Einstein structures on a 2-manifold with only a discrete isometry group.